Josesx506/Odin_Project_FS/05_React/Docs/06_React_hooks_deep_dive.md

 ### useReducer
+Reducers are pure functions that take a previous state and an action to return a new state.
+If a component only needs to update its state in a couple of simple ways, you don’t need to use reducers.
+The opposite can be said when a component has become too big, hard to read or debug because of its state logic. <br>
+By using reducers, we can separate the state logic and even store it in a different file or directory, leading to smaller components that are easier to read.
 The `useReducer` hook is a more advanced version of useState, and it accepts 2 prop arguments.
 1. A function to update the state `reducer()`.
 2. An initial value.
 Can be a variable(*check caveat below*), object, or array.
 The `reducer()` function also takes 2 arguments, i.e the current state, and the action (*variable*) that should be performed.